 For freshman applicants, we require one letter to be submitted with your application, and it should be academic in nature.
-Typically, this means coming from a teacher or counselor at your high school.
+Typically, this means it should come from a teacher or counselor at your high school.
 However, the most important thing is that the person you ask knows you well enough to highlight other dimensions of who you are, especially with respect to academics.
-Consider the teachers or counselors with whom you have built strong relationships, and/or those that have seen your grow personally and academically over time.
+Consider the teachers or counselors with whom you have built strong relationships, and/or those that have seen you grow personally and academically over time.
 If there is no one that immediately comes to mind, think about the classes you did exceptionally well in, or improved in significantly throughout the year.
 Those teachers are likely to have a lot to say about you!

 What should it say?

 This is up to the recommender writing your letter.
 However, what we hope to learn about you are additional qualities, characteristics and/or achievements that may not be clearly distinguished in other parts of your application.
 Maybe Calculus is not your strong suit, but you went to tutoring every day after school or attended extra workshops to raise your grade from a C to a B. Maybe you were the only student in your grade to take AP Spanish.
 Or maybe you confided in a counselor about how to keep up with your schoolwork while dealing with a significant family situation.
 Hearing directly from someone who can speak very specifically to your character, determination and ability to overcome challenges helps the admissions committee understand the full picture of who you are in order to make an informed admissions decision.